 available queue pipelines in

 .rr file.
-The extension configuration must be located in the
+Locate the extension configuration in the

 jobs: # php endpoint to run workers.command: "php app.php" # pipeline options pipelines: local.broker: "ephemeral" # pipelines to consume consume: ["local"] # job type associated with its dispatch options dispatch: app-job-*.pipeline: "local"

-Every issues job must be placed into a designated queue pipeline.
-Spiral is able to push and consume tasks from multiple pipelines, however, you must clearly outline which pipelines are available.
+Every issued job must go into a designated queue pipeline.
+Spiral can push and consume tasks from multiple pipelines.
+However, you must clearly outline which pipelines are available.

 Each pipeline has to be associated with a queue broker: